26 March 2021

 As anyone with a smartphone-owning parent or grandparent can attest, new technology can be intimidating to some folk, even if it’s inherently simple.

-The first thing to get your head around is that we have two types of electric vehicles in Australia.
+The first thing to get your head around is that we have two types of electric vehicles in New Zealand.
 There are battery electric vehicles (EVs, or BEVs) such as the innovative Mercedes-Benz EQC, which is fully electric; and plug-in hybrid electric vehicles (PHEVs) like the Mercedes-Benz E 300 e, which is powered by both an electric motor and an internal-combustion engine.

 Both models use the same type of rechargeable lithium-ion battery, which is popular because of its high energy density compared to weight.
 Less weight means greater potential range, so the lighter the battery is, the better.